Identifying the Causes of Nasal Allergies and Sinusitis

 - Regular exposure to pollutions

-- Meningitis – this is an infection that can cause inflammation of your membranes and fluid that surrounds your brain and spinal cord.
+- Meningitis – A serious infection that can cause inflammation of your membranes and fluid that surrounds your brain and spinal cord.

 - Partial or Complete Loss of Sense of Smell – Nasal obstruction and inflammation of the olfactory nerve can cause you to have a loss of smell that could be temporary or even permanent.